On the Covers of Orbifold Curves Preserving the Slope Stability under Pullback: Slope Stability

 where $\mu$ is the usual slope for vector bundles on $Z$ and $\mu_{\text{\rm para}}$ is the parabolic slope.
 Moreover, the association $V_* \mapsto \hat{V}$ preserves the respective slope stability.

-Using Proposition~\ref{prop_stacky_equivariant_equivalence} and Proposition~\ref{prop_slopes_coincide}, we see that under the equivalence~\eqref{eq_13}, the parabolic slope is the same as $P$-slope, and parabolic slope stability conditions are the same as $P$-stability conditions. \end{remark}
+Using Remark~\ref{rmk_iota_preserve} and Proposition~\ref{prop_slopes_coincide}, we see that under the equivalence~\eqref{eq_13}, the parabolic slope is the same as $P$-slope, and parabolic slope stability conditions are the same as $P$-stability conditions. \end{remark}